hcoco1/Career-Simulation-2/README.md

 ## Introduction

-This section introduces the purpose of the runbook, the expected users, and the overall goals for integrating new hires into the network infrastructure.
+This runbook outlines guidelines to assist new hires in integrating new systems and users into the given network infrastructure.
+It includes setting up a machine for new hires, ensuring that security and function increase at every hierarchy, and providing the proper administrative rights and network settings needed by the new employees for their roles.

 [Read More...](steps/introduction.md)